Who speaks Irish?

 Commissioned study of Irish in the Gaeltacht

-In 2004 the Roinn Gnóthaí Pobail, Tuaithe agus Gaeltachta ‘Department of Community Rural and Gaeltacht Affairs’ (as it was then called, now [2011] it is the An Roinn Ealaíon, Oidhreachta agus Gaeltachta, ‘Department of Arts, Heritage and the Gaeltacht’) commissioned a comprehensive study of the use of Irish in the Irish-speaking regions (Gaeltacht areas).
-This linguistic work was carried out by a group of scholars, chiefly Conchúr Ó Giollagáin and Seosamh Mac Donnacha, from the National Univerity of Ireland, Galway in cooperation with the National Univerity of Ireland, Maynooth.
+In 2004 the Roinn Gnóthaí Pobail, Tuaithe agus Gaeltachta ‘Department of Community Rural and Gaeltacht Affairs’ (as it was then called) commissioned a comprehensive study of the use of Irish in the Gaeltacht areas.
+This linguistic work was carried out by a group of scholars, chiefly Conchúr Ó Giollagáin and Seosamh Mac Donnacha, from the National Univerity of Ireland, Galway in cooperation with the National Univerity of Ireland, Maynooth (now Maynooth University).
 The results of this research were published in autumn 2007 as a comphrensive document, Staidéar Chuimsitheach Theangeolaíoch ar Úsáid na Gaeilge sa Ghaeltacht ‘Comprehensive linguistic study of the use of Irish in the Irish-speaking regions’ (552 pages).

 The report has a number of far-reaching recommendations, e.g. the division of each Gaeltacht into three categories, A, B and C, depending on the strength of the language there.
 This division would supersede the outdated one of Fíor-Gaeltacht ‘true Irish-speaking region’ and Breac-Gaeltacht ‘intermittent Irish-speaking region’.
 The number of people in Category A would be much less than in the present entire Gaeltacht.
 For instance, in Connemara, which is the most populous Gaeltacht at present, only 16,000 of 45,000 people would fall into Category A.